The Ivy College of Business has partnered with the Department of Economics to offer a Business Economics major.

 1. Completion of at least 30 credits, Foundation Courses, ENGL 150, and all ENGL 101/99 courses if required.

 2. A minimum GPA of 2.50 either cumulative or in the Foundation Courses.
 Early admission is allowed for Honors-eligible students.
-(See your adviser for specific information)
+(See your advisor for specific information)

 1. Grade of “C” or higher in at least 30 credits of Core and Major courses.